China improving Hong Kong's electoral system guarantees "one country, two systems" -- observers

 The newly adopted annexes would inject new vitality into the "one country, two systems" policy, said Ivona Ladjevac, head of the center for the Belt and Road Initiative at the Institute of International Politics and Economics in Serbia.

-Ladjevac added that the legislative changes also help create an environment which would benefit economic development of the region.
+Ladjevac added that the legislative changes also help create an environment that would benefit economic development of the region.

 Wilson Lee Flores, a columnist for the English-language daily The Philippine Star, said China's amendments to the HKSAR Basic Law would ensure long-term stability of the region, guarantee that only patriots administer Hong Kong, and help cement Hong Kong's status as a global financial and trade center.